MacLeod-D/ESp32-Fast-external-IRQs/README.md

         portENABLE_INTERRUPTS();
       }
 ```
 No vTaskDelay, no taskYIELD.
-But it is suspended after end of the timeslice (1 ms) is reached.
+But it is suspended when the end of the timeslice (1 ms) is reached.

 On core 1 there is only 1 task: